nMDaas/AIStandardSurfacePluginMaya/README.md

  * Allows selection of desired folder of textures
  * Allows you to select an object, group of objects, or nested group of objects
  * Creates as many AI Standard Surface textures as contained in the folder selected
- * Automatically assigns newly created materials to correct objects
+ * Automatically assigns newly created materials to correct objects (disregards objects for which textures have not been created)

 ## How To Use
 * Download code and separate Plugin folder in the downloaded folder